GradleUp/shadow/src/docs/configuration/relocation/README.md

 It is not necessary to specify any patterns for matching, it will operate simply on the prefix provided.

-> Relocation will be applied globally to all instance of the matched prefix.
+> Relocation will be applied globally to all instances of the matched prefix.
 That is, it does **not** scope to _only_ the dependencies being shadowed.
 Be specific as possible when configuring relocation as to avoid unintended relocations.